ItsRqtl/discord-transcribe/README.md

 ## Installation

+Before using the bot, make sure ffmpeg is installed in PATH
-You can install all required modules/library by doing `pip install -r requirements.txt`
+You can install most required modules/library by doing `pip install -r requirements.txt`
 You might need other requirements for [OpenAI Whisper](https://github.com/openai/whisper) if you want to run it with GPU.
 You also need to create a file `.env` under the same directory with your token in it. (`token=INSERT_YOUR_TOKEN`, check `.env.example`)